 VIIBRE projects include cellular biosensors, nanoliter bioreactors, chemotaxis devices, and models for cancer research; identification of chemical and biological warfare defense agents and infectious pathogens; new technologies for tracking metabolic and signaling dynamics and deriving models; biomedical imaging; biological applications of nanosystems; and cellular/tissue bioengineering and biotechnology.
 Through each of these projects, Wikswo has supported and mentored multiple trainees from the Departments of Biomedical Engineering, Molecular Physiology & Biophysics, and Physics & Astronomy.
 VIIBRE coordinates its graduate and postdoctoral training with its Searle Systems Biology and Bioengineering Undergraduate Research Experience (SyBBURE Searle), a year-round, multiyear, undergraduate research program funded by Gideon Searle.
 These students participate in the full breadth of VIIBRE research activities.

-Wikswo is now focusing his personal research effort on systems biology, primarily from the perspective of the optimization of automated systems for combined experimental control and inference of quantitative metabolic and signaling models and organs-on-a-chip to help us better span the breadth of spatiotemporal scales of systems biology and pharmacokinetics and pharmacodynamics.
-In this context, he and his colleagues are actively developing microfabricated devices for measuring cellular properties and controlling cellular behavior, fabrication of large-scale instruments and biomedical devices, analysis of data, design of experiments, and the development and application of mathematical models of cellular signaling and metabolism to analyze data and design experiments.
+John Wikswo's personal research effort focuses on systems biology, primarily from the perspective of organs-on-a-chip and the optimization of automated systems for combined experimental control and inference of quantitative metabolic and signaling models to help us better span the breadth of spatiotemporal scales of systems biology, toxicology, and pharmacokinetics and pharmacodynamics.
+In this context, he and his colleagues are actively developing microfabricated systems for measuring cellular properties and controlling cellular behavior, fabricating biomedical devices and large-scale instruments, and developing and applying mathematical models of cellular signaling and metabolism to analyze data and design experiments.

 He has extensive experience with both industrial/academic collaborations, particularly in both Phase I and Phase II SBIRs, and large DARPA and DTRA projects.
 Wikswo has been awarded twenty-two patents and has multiple patents pending.
 He is involved in well-funded organ-on-chip collaborations with the Cleveland Clinic, the University of Pittsburgh, the University of Washington, Johns Hopkins University, and the Baylor College of Medicine.